Vietnamese nobility: List of French people who have received a Vietnamese noble title during the French protectorate period

 After the French had established two protectorates in Vietnam, and by analogy with what was done for the Mandarins, titles of nobility were awarded by the Emperor of the Nguyễn dynasty to high-ranking French colonial officials.
 These noble titles which, formerly giving certain rights and privileges to the Vietnamese that received them, by the 1930s were reduced to being merely a simple pension, were considered to be purely honorary for the French officers who received them.
-In fact they would usually just receive a patent and a Kim Bài on which the title was engraved in Traditional Chinese characters.
+In fact they would usually just receive a patent and a Kim bài on which the title was engraved in chữ Hán.

-Between the years 1885 and 1936 a total of 22 noble titles were awarded by the Vietnamese Emperor to French people.
+Between the years 1885 and 1936, a total of 22 noble titles were awarded by the Vietnamese Emperor to French people.
 This group of people include a French minister, an admiral, two generals, nine governors general of Indochina, and nine senior residents of Annam.

 List of senior French officials to whom a noble title had been awarded by the Imperial Court of the Nguyễn dynasty between 1885 and 1937: